talkable/talkable-docs/source/web_hooks.rst

 * 206: Partial Content

 If you have a problem on your server, you can answer with code 500.
-If there is some problem in our request (problem on Curebit's side), you can answer "400 Bad Request".
+If there is some problem in our request (problem on Talkable's side), you can answer "400 Bad Request".

 Any other error code and we will retry later.